QualitativeDataRepository/iqmrnavigator/authors-workshop/index.md

     -   6:30pm -- Dinner for workshop participants
     -   Location -- Dinner at [Inka's](https://inkassyracuse.com/)

+## Sharing your paper

+***Paper for the “Advances” workshop should be uploaded to the Dropbox folder (link provided via email) by Saturday June 7 and papers for the  "Emerging Methodologist" workshop should be uploaded to the Dropbox folder (link provided via email) by Friday, June 13.***

 ## Travel to and from Syracuse

 Travel to and from Syracuse for one author per paper/presentation is paid for by IQMR.
 (Co-authors are welcome to join the workshop via Zoom.)
 We ask that workshop participants **book their own economy-class round-trip ticket** to and from Syracuse.